Welcome to Early Music World, the personal website of music historian, lecturer, broadcaster

 Music Magazine, Early Music Today and Gramophone.
 Brian Robins is currently a regular contributor to

 Early Music Review and Opera.

-Early Music World is a free information site that includes very little advertising
+Early Music World is a free information site that includes very little advertising on its

-and support us by giving them your patronage.
+us by giving them your patronage.

 Please enjoy your visit to the site, which I hope you will find informative.
 Your feedback

 is welcome, so please do let me know what you like (or dislike) about the site.
 You can contact me at: email@example.com